sharhan-alhassan/linux-networking/others/README.md

 - `inode`: A uniquely existing number of all the files in a system.
 When a file is created, it's assigned an inode number and its name

 - `journalctl -b`: View system logs

+- `mtu(maximum transmission unit)`: The largest packet that can be sent over a network